Wheat Price in Pakistan Today | December 2025

-The wheat price in Pakistan stands at Rs.
-2100 to Rs.
-2350 per 40 kilogram based on the city, transportation cost, quality, and type of wheat (Gundam – گندم – ).
+The wheat price in Pakistan stands at PKR 3,600 to PKR 4,670 per 40kg based on the city, transportation cost, quality, and type of wheat (Gundam – گندم – ).
 In Punjab, the per kg price is somewhere between Rs.
-55 to Rs.
-58. Sindh may have a higher wheat price compared to Punjab because the Sindhi cities are far from the suppliers.
+105 to Rs.
+120. Sindh may have a higher wheat price compared to Punjab because the Sindhi cities are far from the suppliers.

 The price of wheat flour (aatta) is approximately Rs.
-2850 – Rs.
-2900 for 50kg and Rs.
-5800 for 100kg packs.
+4,500 – Rs.
+5,837 for 50kg and Rs.
+10,000 – 12,000 PKR for 100kg packs.
 Lahore and karachi are major consumption centers where aata prices fluctuate daily.
 Due to better infrastructural supply chains and a government Support price in the province of Punjab, wheat prices in lahore are relatively more stable compared to other regions and cities.
 The set support price provides farmers and traders an ensured estimated price in the harvesting season.

 Wheat Rate Today in Punjab